prasadbobbilla/about-me/README.md

 ## Contributors

  Iam a grad student in Applied Computer Science program joined in fall 2019.
 I have work experience of 3.4 years in IBM India Pvt.
-Ltd as a Application Developer in SAP - Business Warehouse module
+Ltd as a Application Developer in SAP - Business Warehouse module.
+Here comes my favourite picture captured randomly by my friend, Sowmya Thogiti.

  ![](DSC_0331.JPG)